-Harassment is unwelcomed conduct towards another person or identifiable group of persons based on a protected class status that is so severe, pervasive, or objectively offensive that it has the purpose or effect of:
+Harassment is unwelcome conduct towards another person or identifiable group of persons based on the actual or perceived affiliation with a protected class status that is severe, pervasive, or objectively offensive, and has the purpose or effect of:

 - 1. Creating an intimidating or hostile educational environment, work environment or environment for participation in a University program or activity; - 2.
 Unreasonably interfering with a person's educational environment, work environment or environment for participation in a University program or activity; or - 3.
 Unreasonably affecting a person's educational or work opportunities or participation in a University program or activity.